fbpx

 Norwegian krone coins

 The remote municipality Bø i Vesterålen has hit the headlines recently, with some Norwegian media calling it the ‘Monaco of Norway'.
-What has this tiny municipality home to a handful of villages with a population of little more than 2,500 done to earn this nickname?
+What did this tiny municipality home to a handful of villages with a population of little more than 2,500 do to earn this nickname?

 Simply put, Bø's conservative mayor decided to decrease the amount of wealth tax it would charge its residents.
 The thought was that this would attract high net worth individuals, which would easily offset the loss in tax revenue.

-The reality hasn't been that easy.
-While several wealthy Norwegians have indeed moved, Norway's little-known tax equalization laws mean that Bø will not earn as much tax revenue as they had anticipated.
-The conservative-led government has controversially agreed to plug the gap.
+The reality wasn’t that easy.
+While several wealthy Norwegians have indeed moved, Norway's little-known tax equalization laws mean that Bø did not earn as much tax revenue as they had anticipated.

-Elsewhere in Northern Norway, many residents of the rural parts of Troms og Finnmark county receive an extra deduction on their personal tax returns.
+Elsewhere in Northern Norway, residents of Finnmark and the rural parts of Troms county receive an extra deduction on their personal tax returns.
 But those residents still have to pay wealth tax at the regular rate.

 What do you think of Norway’s wealth tax?
 Is it a fairer way to redistribute income, or a government tax grab?
 Let us know in the comments.